RobertWarrenGilmore/pgSandbox/README.md

 # instructions

-Change the value of "appHost" in package.json to reflect the host where the app will be served.
+Change the values in appInfo.json. `host` should reflect the host where the app will be served and `name` should reflect the display name of the application.

 ## to install Node and NPM
 I recommend that you manage Node/NPM versions using NVM.
 Install it like so: